nwshane/nwshane.github.io/src/pages/blog/2019-08-24-how-to-code-review/index.md

 date: '2019-08-24T14:00:00.000Z'
 ---

 When I began my job at Flocabulary at the beginning of last year, I found few of my tasks as simultaneously difficult and rewarding as code review.
 Since then, I've learned a lot from reviewing multiple pull requests every week, and from having my own work reviewed extensively as well.
-I recently decided to record the best practices I've identified, both in order to align our team around them and to make code review a little less intimidating for new engineers.
+I recently decided to identify some best practices in the way I try to review other people's code, because I wanted to align our team around some core practices, make code review a little less intimidating for new engineers, and (maybe a little selfishly!) to solidify my own understanding of how I like to review code.

 I figured some of the ideas in the doc I wrote might be interesting to a broader audience, so I've adapted it into this informal guide.

 To start, here are some reasons I believe code review is absolutely fabulous: